Our Team

 Patty Medairy

-In her role as Manager of Human Resources, Patty Medairy is responsible for building a productive and inclusive environment at the Children First Fund.
+In her role as Manager of HR & Operations, Patty Medairy is responsible for building a productive and inclusive environment at the Children First Fund.

 Ms. Medairy graduated with honors from Miami University with a Bachelor of Arts in Political Science.
 She joined CFF after ten years of advocacy and policy work in the non-profit sector, including roles at Planned Parenthood, Equality Illinois, and WE Charity.
-Her experience ranges from outreach to project management and program development.
+Her experience ranges from project management and organizational development to the processes used for managing and retaining our team members.
 Most recently, Ms. Medairy honed her passion for continuous improvement and team growth as the Director of People & Operations for the Chicago Public Education Fund.

-Ms. Medairy looks forward to leveraging her commitment to supporting the educators and students of CPS and her experience overseeing and systemizing organizational development in her capacity at CFF.
+Ms. Medairy leverages her commitment to supporting the leaders and students of CPS and her experience overseeing and systemizing organizational change in her capacity at CFF.

 Julia Friedland